HanlunWang/express-backend-template/README.md

   --capabilities CAPABILITY_IAM
 ```

+The AWS deployment includes:

+- Auto-scaling configuration
+- Load balancing
+- Secure environment variable management
+- CloudWatch logging integration
+- IAM role configuration

-## Environment Consistency
+## 🔄 Environment Consistency

-This project is designed to ensure consistency between development and production environments:
+This project is meticulously designed to ensure consistency between development and production environments:

-1. **Docker Multi-stage Builds**: The Dockerfile uses multi-stage builds to create optimized images for both development and production.
+1. **🐳 Docker Multi-stage Builds**: The Dockerfile uses multi-stage builds to create optimized images for both development and production while maintaining consistency.

-2. **Environment Variables**: Environment variables are managed consistently across all environments.
+2. **🔐 Environment Variables**: Environment variables are managed consistently across all environments using dotenv.

-3. **Volume Mounting**: In development, source code is mounted as a volume for hot-reloading.
+3. **📂 Volume Mounting**: In development, source code is mounted as a volume for hot-reloading without rebuilding the container.

-4. **Dependency Management**: Dependencies are installed consistently in all environments.
+4. **📦 Dependency Management**: Dependencies are installed consistently in all environments with package.json and yarn.lock/package-lock.json.

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

-## License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 📬 Contact

+Have questions or suggestions?
+Feel free to open an issue or reach out to the maintainers.

+---

+⭐ **Star this repository if you find it useful!** ⭐